 You can buy a basic remote control extender for under £10, but most sets are priced between £20 and £40.
 The most sophisticated sets can cost up to £150.

-How to choose a remote control extender
+How to choose the best remote control for your particular circumstances

 Step 1: Decide what you want your remote control extender to do